a4dyn/httprobe-str/README.md

 ```

 ## Others
-* If no content-length is found, shows -1
+* If no content-length is found, shows -1.
-* **Supports Chinese title**（using gbk for windows env, and utf-8 for mac/linux）
+* **Supports Chinese title** (using gbk for windows env, and utf-8 for mac/linux).
-* While using -s, by default the ':80' or ':443' will NOT be scanned
+* While using -s, by default the ':80' or ':443' will NOT be scanned.